matteskridge/OpenLaunch/README.md

 3. Upload the code to your web server.
 The CMS must be placed at the root of a domain, not a sub-directory.
 4. Visit the web page and enter the MySQL information for your web server.

+## License

+This software is primarily licensed under the MIT License.
+You are also free to use the software under the terms of any of the following licenses:
+Apache License, GNU Public License version 2 or greater, the BSD License, or the Lesser GNU Public License.

 ## Documentation

 To view documentation, visit our manual.